-As motived in Section IV, the effect of civil conflict on PCA-use could run through changes in parent's child-rearing capacities, which are partly determined by parent's education and access to community resources that support parents.
-As with mothers' childhood histories of PCA, mothers' formal education is not an active channel behind the main results because the coefficients for the conflict-exposure variables on Tables III and IV aren't affected by the inclusion of schooling controls.
+As motived in Section IV, the effect of civil conflict on PCA could be explained by parents' child-rearing capacities, which are partly determined by parents' education and access to community resources related to parenting.
+As with mothers' childhood histories of PCA, mothers' formal education is not an active channel behind the main results because the coefficients for the CV variables on Tables III and IV are not affected by the inclusion of schooling controls.